Aha43/PsLocations/README.md

 ### Configurations

-By its own devices the system will store
+Left to its own devices the system will store location data in a directory names ´.locations´ in user´s home directory.
+This can be overwritten by setting the value of the environment variable ``LocHome``.
+Since locations can be shared over machines

 ## Basic commands to manage and use locations (aka bookmarks)